buildwithaura/aura/manual/recipes/bundling_sample_data.md

     $ git add config/seed.yml

 The next time your application starts, it will rebuild the database from that snapshot.
+You can use `rake db:flush` to ensure that this will happen the next time the application loads.